 - Reflecting on the internal benefits of lifestyle changes can help us shift from extrinsic to intrinsic motivators.

-- This shift is what helps us stay on track with our health journey long-term!
+- This shift helps us stay on track with our long-term health journey.